Basement Bathroom Basics and Beyond

 On that note, Leslie often reminds families who are reimagining their basements not to over plan.
 “Remember that you’ll still need a spot to stash holiday decorations and off-season sporting goods.
 Plan for a storage area alongside your new bar, office basement, bedroom and yes, bathroom.”

-If you find yourself peering down the stairs and wishing for more from your basement, why not set up a time to talk with Leslie about the possibilities?
-If you are looking for an informal overview of remodeling, we invite you to join us on an upcoming virtual webinar.
-The Normandy Remodeling Photo Galleries are an excellent place to find inspiration.
+If you find yourself peering down the stairs and wishing for more from your basement, why not set up a time to talk about the possibilities?
+The Normandy Remodeling photo galleries are an excellent place to find inspiration.
 If you’d rather have ideas and tips delivered straight to your feed, follow us on Instagram, Facebook and Pinterest.